hongruzhu/Current/README.md

 **Step 4 & 5:**

-User A and B exchange their SDP and ICE candidates through the Signaling Server.
+User A and B exchange their ICE candidates through the Signaling Server.

 **Step 6:**